 FreedomPop Mobile Wireless Internet Several Months In

-We signed up for FreedomPop way back in November 2012, about 6-7 months ago.
+We signed up for FreedomPop a few years ago now.
 I heard about FreedomPop online because it was touted as being free wireless internet, and at the time I had purchased a wireless hotspot for Virgin Mobile, but had to pay $35/month for it even though I wasn’t a heavy user of mobile internet.
 I just liked having it available on the go in case I needed to do something for my blog, to check my email, or share an internet connection at a meeting.
 FreedomPop solved the problem of the monthly fee by being free after the initial $99 refundable deposit on the hotspot.
 I could easily pay most of that by selling my Virgin Mobile hotspot.
 There are upgraded plans with FreedomPop that do have cost, but I’m not a heavy user and didn’t need that.

 After I signed up I connected with other users online that use FreedomPop and earned an extra 500MB of data every month, for a total of 1GB of free 4G data.
 That’s more than enough for some web surfing, some streaming music from Pandora and other online tasks.